dib-lab/genome-grist/doc/index.md

 'grist' is in the sourmash family of names (sourmash, wort, distillerycats, etc.) See [Grist in Wikipedia](https://en.wikipedia.org/wiki/Grist).

-(It is not the [computing grist](https://en.wikipedia.org/wiki/Grist_(computing))!)
+(It is not named for the [computing grist](https://en.wikipedia.org/wiki/Grist_(computing))!)

 ### Installing in developer mode

-You can run genome-grist from a git checkout directory by using pip to install it in editable mode:
+You can run genome-grist from a working directory (e.g. a clone of the git repository) by using pip to install it in editable mode:
 ```
 pip install -e .
 ```
+in which case your genome-grist installation will track changes and updates in the working directory.

-Or you can pip install the latest version from Github
+Or you can pip install the latest version from Github like so:
 ```
 pip install git+https://github.com/dib-lab/genome-grist.git
 ```